Monogramm/docker-frappe/README.md

 # Default site
 FRAPPE_DEFAULT_SITE=

-# Remove all sites data on startup.
+# Remove all sites data on startup if set to 1.
 This should only be used for dev / test environments
 FRAPPE_RESET_SITES=

 # Reinstall with database.